Equine PTSD. Let go of it.

 The ingredients in the Training Sessions that MUST be present are:

 1. Authority: Give him a reason to follow you.
 Be as gentle as possible but as strong as necessary to get an exercise accomplished.
-Show him (using his natural language) that you ARE the leader.
+Show him (using his natural language) that you ARE the leader, and you will not lead him into danger.
 See Joining Up – Taking a Leader

 2. Consistency: Fear of the un-forseen consequences is the basis for most behavior issues stemming from physical abuse.
 When a horse is trained by a mean-spirited, un-skilled or ignorant trainer, punishment is rarely meted out in a predictable way.
 If a horse doesn’t understand the basis for the reward or the punishment, he can hardly be blamed for trying to avoid it by any means possible.
 He uses the weapons at hand: he bites, kicks, charges, bucks, rears, or runs.
 See Fight or Flight.